demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/packages-standards/README.md

 ## Packages Naming Standards

-- You MUST follow custom database objects general standards.
+- You MUST follow database custom objects <a href="https://github.com/demasy/Oracle-EBS-Development-Guidelines/tree/main/database-standards-guidelines">**general standards**</a>.
 - You MUST place the new packages in the **APPS** schema.
 - The packages name `{object_name}` must be 27 characters or less for table handlers packages, and end with `PKG`.
 - The packages name `{object_name}` must be 27 characters or less for public packages, and end with `API`.